Protecting Children Who Need Ongoing Care

 Determine If A Special Needs Trust Is Beneficial For Your Family

 A carefully considered trust may provide an opportunity for the family of a challenged child to provide benefits that enhance the child’s life without jeopardizing his or her government program benefits.
 To learn more, arrange an appointment with our lawyers by calling 320-200-4928.
 You can also schedule a consultation online.
-We have offices in both St. Cloud and Monticello.
+We have offices in St. Cloud, Long Prairie, Monticello and Little Falls.